 How to Grow Sweet Woodruff Herb

 Sweet woodruff herb should be planted in a shady area.
 They like moist but well draining soil that is rich in organic material from things like decomposing leaves and branches, but will also grow in dry soils.
-It grows in zones 4-8.
+It grows in USDA Zones 4-8.

 Sweet woodruff spreads by runners.
 In moist soil, it can spread very quickly and can become invasive in the right conditions.
 It is often recommended that you plant sweet woodruff ground cover in an area that you would not mind seeing naturalized by sweet woodruff.
 You can also keep sweet woodruff under control by spade edging around the bed yearly.
-Spade edging is done by driving a spade into the soil on the edge of the flower bed that you are growing sweet woodruff in.
+Spade edging is done by driving a spade into the soil on the edge of the flower bed where you are growing sweet woodruff.
 This will severe the runners.
 Remove any sweet woodruff plants that are outside the bed.

 Sweet Woodruff Propagation